 Prior to joining the firm, Thomas worked in accounting and finance roles, most notably as a tax accountant, assisting both individuals and small and medium enterprises with their annual financial reports and tax compliance responsibilities.

-- Recognised as a Rising Star by Doyle's Guide in Commercial Litigation, Dispute Resolution & Insolvency (2019)
+- Doyle's Guide, recognised as a Rising Star in Commercial Litigation, Dispute Resolution & Insolvency (2019)

-- Supreme Court Exhibition Prize Winner (La Trobe University, 2015) (awarded for the best honours thesis) for the paper "The Certainty of Uncertainty: The Pitfalls of Australia's Unique Debt-Equity Rules" (also presented at the 2016 Australasian Tax Teachers Conference).
+- La Trobe University, winner of the Supreme Court Exhibition Prize for the best honours thesis paper "The Certainty of Uncertainty: The Pitfalls of Australia's Unique Debt-Equity Rules" (2015) and also presented at the Australasian Tax Teachers Conference (2016)

 - Member, Law Institute of Victoria